scarydoors/currency-converter-react/README.md

 ## Feedback recieved!

-The tech lead who reviewed this has given me some great feedback (thank you).
+The Tech Lead who reviewed this has given me some great feedback (thank you).
 The main issue with my app was the fact that everything was prefetched resulting in a ~15 second load time.
 I have also been told that my use of the legacy version of Redux was acceptable, but I